Micha-ohne-el/sugar/README.md

 # Sugar
-A programming language.
-I haven't decided on more details yet...
+A sweet little programming language.

 ## Project structure
 Many subdirectories have their own `README.md` files that better explains them.